Scalar curvature rigidity of the four-dimensional sphere: Introduction

-We regard the $n$\nobreakdash-dimensional sphere $\sph^n$ with two antipodal points removed as a warped product over $\sph^{n-1}$.
-From this perspective, \cref{thm:Llarull} becomes a question about the scalar curvature rigidity of the degenerate spherical band
+To further illustrate our strategy, let us compare it with Gromov's perspective~\cite[Section~5.7]{gromov-four-lectures}.
+We regard $\sph^n$ with two antipodal points removed as a warped product over $\sph^{n-1}$.
+From this viewpoint, \cref{thm:Llarull} becomes a question about the scalar curvature rigidity of the degenerate spherical band

-In the spin setting, this problem has been recently addressed independently by B\"ar-Brendle-Hanke-Wang~\cite{Baer:2023aa} and by the second and third authors~\cite{wang2023scalar} using the Dirac operator method.
-Gromov outlined an approach to this problem using $\mu$\nobreakdash-bubbles.
-The main observation~\cite[Section~5]{gromov-four-lectures} is that the variational formulas for $\mu$\nobreakdash-bubbles in this context are related to the following stronger version of \cref{thm:Llarull} due to Listing.
+In the spin setting, this question has been recently addressed independently by B\"ar-Brendle-Hanke-Wang~\cite{Baer:2023aa} and by the second and third authors~\cite{wang2023scalar} utilizing the Dirac operator method.
+Gromov outlined an alternative approach to this problem employing $\mu$\nobreakdash-bubbles.
+The crucial observation~\cite[Section~5.5]{gromov-four-lectures} is that the variational formulas for $\mu$\nobreakdash-bubbles, in this context, are related to the following stronger version of \cref{thm:Llarull}, due to Listing.

 \begin{theorem}[{\cite[Theorem~1]{Listing:2010te}}] Let $(M,g)$ be an $n$-dimensional closed connected spin Riemannian manifold.
-Let $f\colon(M,g)\to(\sph^n,g_{\sph^n})$ be a smooth map of non-zero degree such that $\scal_g\geq n(n-1)|df|^2$.
-Then there exists a constant $a>0$ such that $f\colon(M,a\cdot g)\to(\sph^n,g_{\sph^n})$ is an isometry. \end{theorem} For the proof of this theorem, we also refer to~\cite[Theorem 3.3]{wang2023scalar}.
-Since all three-dimensional oriented manifolds are spin, this observation allows us to use $\mu$\nobreakdash-bubbles to study extremality and rigidity properties of spherical bands in dimension four without the spin condition.
+If $f\colon(M,g)\to(\sph^n,g_{\sph^n})$ is a smooth map of non\nobreakdash-zero degree such that $\scal_g(p)\geq n(n-1)\left\|df_p\right\|^2$ for any $p\in M$, then there exists a constant $c>0$ such that $f\colon(M,c\cdot g)\to(\sph^n,g_{\sph^n})$ is an isometry. \end{theorem} Here $\left\|df_p\right\|$ denotes the operator norm of the linear map $df_p$, see the discussion before \cref{lem:separating_hypersurface}.
+For the proof of this theorem, we also refer to~\cite[Theorem 3.3]{wang2023scalar}.
+Since all three-dimensional oriented manifolds are spin, this observation enables us to use $\mu$\nobreakdash-bubbles to study extremality and rigidity properties of spherical bands in dimension four without the spin condition.